This article is brought to you by All About Space (opens in new tab).

 "It's been suspected for some time that magnetars might be the sources of FRBs, but this confirms it for at least some fraction of them since we've seen it happen once," Masui said.
 "But we still don't know how magnetars create them — we know the 'what' and next is the 'how': How do magnetars do it?"

 As such, it remains important to discover what powers an FRB to emit such energy — perhaps electrons interacting with magnetic fields creating an 'engine' of sorts.
 "We would be interested in determining how extreme the properties of these magnetars need to be to allow a burst from it to be seen across the universe," Chawla said.
 "But the most interesting application of FRBs would be to use them as cosmological probes to study the distributions of electrons and magnetic fields in the universe with unprecedented detail."

-Astronomers will also continue to look at how X-ray emissions and these bright bursts of energy are able to occur at the same time.
-"Whether or not all FRBs are created through the same mechanism is an outstanding question, and it’s subject to much debate among astronomers," said Masui.
-Given that, it’s clear astronomers will be delving into the ongoing mystery of fast radio bursts for some time.
+Astronomers will also continue to look at how X-ray emissions and these bright bursts of energy can occur at the same time.
+"Whether or not all FRBs are created through the same mechanism is an outstanding question, and it's subject to much debate among astronomers," said Masui.
+Given that, it's clear astronomers will be delving into the ongoing mystery of fast radio bursts for some time.

 Watch this video (opens in new tab) by NASA to see how a magnetar produced the first FRB seen in our galaxy.
 You can stay on top of the latest FRB discoveries by checking this up-to-date catalog (opens in new tab).
 Learn more about the Canadian Hydrogen Intensity Mapping Experiment (opens in new tab).

 - Nature, "A fast radio burst associated with a Galactic magnetar (opens in new tab)".

 - Nature, "A bright millisecond-duration radio burst from a Galactic magnetar (opens in new tab)".